 Should I Shop for Health Quotes Outside of the Marketplace?

-As a rule of thumb, the more cost assistance you are eligible for, the less sense it makes to shop anywhere except your state’s Health Insurance Marketplace.
+As a rule of thumb, the more cost assistance you are eligible for, the less sense it makes to choose a non-marketplace plan or shop outside of the Health Insurance Marketplace.

 How to Buy Private Health Plans Outside the Marketplace